-For routine blood work, Dr. Graham will typically send patients to Sonora Quest or LabCorp if they have insurance and the lab will bill your insurance.
-Due to variations in insurance plans, there is no guarantee if labs will be covered, but based on Dr. Graham’s experience in 6 years of practice, many of the labs tend to be covered by insurance.
+For comprehensive blood work, Dr. Graham will typically send patients to Sonora Quest or LabCorp and the lab will bill your insurance.
+Due to variations in insurance plans, there is no guarantee that labs will be covered, but based on Dr. Graham’s experience, many of the labs tend to be covered by insurance.
 Please check with your insurance company if you are not sure prior to your visit.

 If you do not have health insurance or are currently using Medicare, Medicaid or AHCCCS, Dr. Graham can discuss affordable cash pay options for any required blood work or other laboratory testing that is recommended for your care.

-Please contact us if you have any questions about this.
+Please contact us if you have any questions.